John Paul Caponigro’s Next Step Alumni Group

 For over 10 years I’ve been mentoring a select group of individuals.
 Their progress has been thrilling to watch.
 It’s been a true privilege to be a part of their growth.
 July 7 their first Group Exhibit will be unveiled at the Maine Media Workshops. (link)

-Jim Graham has been a member for over 6 years.
-Here’s one important thing he learned and his work.
+Barbara has been a member for 4 years.
+Here’s one important thing she learned and her work.

 See the Next Step Exhibit at the Maine Media Workshops July 7 – 30.